March 5, 2020

-SFTP is a method of transferring data over an SSH channel and works as a subsystem of SSH.
-This is particularly useful for VPS users!
+SFTP (SSH File Transfer Protocol), however, is a more secure way to transfer files.
+Using the SSH protocol, SFTP supports encryption and other security methods used to secure file transfers.
+This is particularly useful for VPS users.
 It’s the only file transfer protocol that protects against attacks at any point in the data transfer process, making it the preferred protocol.

 FTP has two different channels to exchange data, the command channel and the data channel.
 In contrast, SFTP has only one encrypted channel where the data is exchanged in encrypted, formatted packets.

 Let’s learn the basic SFTP commands and what you can use them for.